kleinerman/dobie/docs/front_end_specs.rst

 **Response:**

-if the response is 200 OK, a message should inform that the reprogramming of the controllers was successful.
+If the response is 200 OK, a message should inform that the reprogramming of the controllers was successful.

 .. code-block::